-Eleven regulated industries.
-One structural reality: when compliance frameworks govern your data, the architecture running your AI isn't a vendor decision.
-It's a compliance posture.
-Island Mountain builds on-premises inference hardware for organizations that can't afford to get that wrong.
+Regulated industries, one structural reality: when compliance frameworks govern your data, the architecture running your AI is a compliance posture, not a vendor decision.
+Island Mountain deploys on-premise AI for organizations that can't afford to get that wrong, and we learn how you work before we build it.

 Cloud AI transmits your data to third-party servers.
 For regulated organizations, that transmission is the compliance risk.